lumada-design/hv-uikit-react/CONTRIBUTING.md

 npm run test
 ```

-We also execute regression tests in all pull requests and releases against the a11y standards (accessibility static analysis), end-to-end tests (using Playwright) and visual tests using Chromatic.
+We also execute regression tests in all pull requests and releases against the a11y standards (accessibility static analysis), end-to-end tests (using Playwright) and visual tests using Chromatic and Applitools.
 Please keep an eye on the pull request result for detailed feedback.